ZebastianJV/Toshiba-Satellite-C850-OpenCore-Hackintosh/README.md

 # What i havent tested yet (Untested)
 	Internal Keyboard
-	HDMI

 # Keep in note
-That if you have a really cheap mechanical feel keyboard like i do, people that uses scroll lock to have the LEDs on wont work cause of macOS notsupporting scroll lock or numlock.
+That if you have a really cheap mechanical feel keyboard like i do, people that uses scroll lock to have the LEDs on wont work cause of macOS not supporting scroll lock or numlock.
 If you wanna change brightness sometimes the keyboard button for scroll lock is brightness down and pause break is brightness up for some reason but at least they used some of the more usesless keys.

 # Steps that ive used